plone/documentation/adapt-and-extend/theming/resourceregistry.rst

         chart.append('<div class="inprogress" style="width:'+inprogress_rate+'%">&nbsp;</div>');
     });

-In this case, the Javascript is dependent only on a global `$` which is expected to be bound to jQuery.
+In this case, the JavaScript is dependent only on a global `$` which is expected to be bound to jQuery.
 Plone provides this in the ``plone`` bundle, so that is the only dependency we need to specify.
-For such a case, the package can register this javascript in ``jsregistry.xml`` for Plone versions before 5.0.
+For such a case, the package can register this JavaScript in ``jsregistry.xml`` for Plone versions before 5.0.
 And in Plone 5, the following bundle record added in ``registry.xml`` will do the trick (``example/p4p5/profiles/plone5/registry.xml``):

 .. code-block:: xml